SharePoint/sp-dev-docs/docs/community/community.md

 > [!NOTE]
 > Currently these are recurring invites until the end of June 2019.
 They will be renewed after that for the next 12 months.

+## What’s the supportability statement around PnP open-source components and solutions?

+Following statements apply across all of the SharePoint PnP assets, including samples, controls, component and solutions, like SharePoint Starter Kit or the PnP Provisioning Service.

+- PnP assets are created by the Microsoft & the community
+- PnP assets are maintained by the Microsoft & the community
+- PnP uses supported and recommended techniques defined by Microsoft
+- PnP implementations are reviewed and approved by Microsoft engineering
+- PnP is NOT a product and therefore it’s not supported by Premier Support or other official support channels, but if the experienced issue(s) is caused by out-of-the-box API, it falls on the normal support patterns from Microsoft side.
+- PnP is supported in similar ways as other open source projects done by Microsoft with support from the community by the community
+- There are numerous partners that utilize PnP within their solutions for customers.
+Support for this is provided by the Partner.
+When PnP material is used in deployments, we recommend being clear with your customer/deployment owner on the support model

 ## See also

 - [SharePoint developer portal](http://aka.ms/spdev)